ClearHeadedT/boot-dev-log/learn-to-code-in-python/NOTES.md

 - Learned finding max/min values in a list.
 - Learned reversing a list.
 - Learned filtering a list based on a condition.
+- Learned an even-teams exercise, splitting a list into balanced groups.